2018 Waste Pioneers List – Organizations

-We are proud to announce the 2017 be Waste Wise Pioneers List which recognizes the 30 organizations that are effectively sharing solutions to waste management and stories about their work.
-We analyzed 900 social media accounts to find this year’s Pioneers, an increase from 750 in 2016.
+We are proud to announce the 2018 be Waste Wise Pioneers List which recognizes organizations that are effectively sharing solutions to waste management and stories about their work.
+We analyzed more than thousand social media accounts to find this year’s Pioneers.
 In its earlier versions, this was called the Waste Influencers List.

 To find these influencers and others who connect the world to great ideas and solutions, check our Twitter list with the name —Waste Influencers— which is updated constantly.
 If you think we are missing some, please tweet at us with their handle.

 Remember to follow these influencers or subscribe to the Twitter List to see what they’re sharing about waste.